 A short walk from the Castle, the Long Walk is crossed by A308 (Albert Road) to Old Windsor.
 There is a quintessentially English pub at the quiet corner here by the Park Street gates (which leads to the Long Walk and Cambridge Gate, entrance to Windsor Castle), a peaceful cul-de-sac where you can stop for a hearty pint!
 It’s called the Two Brewers, one of the smallest pubs in Windsor, established in 1792 although the building dates back to 1709.

-Windsor Castle is uniquely beautiful, set in a lively town, with accommodation to suit every individual, couples or family, It has great shopping choices and restaurants to fulfil every palette.
+Windsor Castle is uniquely beautiful, set in a lively town, with accommodation to suit every individual, couples or family, It has great shopping choices and restaurants to fulfil every palate.
 Wind down your afternoon with some traditional British grub for example, fish and chips in a quintessentially British pubs such as the Two Brewers.

 - There are guide maps available free at the counter.
 Just pick one.
 Given the vast area where you need to walk, I found the map to be extremely helpful.